mattermost/mattermost-test-management/data/test-cases/channels/channel-menu/MM-XXX.md

 **Step 4**

-1. Make sure there is at least two channels are present in the "Channels" category
+1. Make sure there are at least two channels are present in the "Channels" category
 1. Select both channels
 1. Click on either of channels menu option
 1. Click on the "Move to..." menu item